gnodi/danf/resource/private/doc/documentation/core/dependency-injection.md

 #### Registry

-You can control the instantiation of a service injected into another.
-To do this, use the attribute `factories` and the references of type `>`:
+You can use a service as a registry.
+To do this, use the attribute `registry`:

 ```javascript
 // config/common/config/service.js